LogoFreestyle

 print(f"Dev Server URL: {dev_server.ephemeral_url}")

-This will give you a dev server that is automatically running npm run dev.
+This will give you a dev server.
 If you don't keep it alive, it will shut itself down.

 Working with Dev Servers